anugraheeth/Basic-JavaScript-/TypeWritingAnimation/README.md

 ## File Structure
 - **index.html**: The main file containing the HTML structure for the typewriter animation.
-- **CSS (within index.html)**: Handles the styling and keyframe animations for typing and the caret blinking effect.
+- **style.css**: Handles the styling and keyframe animations for typing and the caret blinking effect.
-- **JavaScript (within index.html)**: Controls the logic for typing, erasing, and cycling through the phrases.
+- **script.css**: Controls the logic for typing, erasing, and cycling through the phrases.

 ## How it Works